briantbutton/md5-wasm/README.md

 # MD5 WASM

-MD5 WASM is an asynchronous MD5 calculator, optimized for large files.&nbsp;
+MD5 WASM is a *fast* asynchronous MD5 calculator, optimized for large files.&nbsp;
 It is called using a Promise-style syntax, with 'then' and 'catch'.&nbsp;
 WebAssembly is seamlessly used to calculate MD5 values for files above a certain size threshold.